andrew-rosca/linear-initiative-filter-view/README.md

 ## Why This Tool?

-Linear currently doesn't support filtering initiatives by labels or other custom criteria within roadmap views.
-This tool works around that limitation by automatically updating roadmap views with specific initiative IDs based on custom filters you define.
+Linear's custom views have limited native filtering capabilities for initiatives.
+This tool extends what's possible by:

+1. **Supporting arbitrary filters** - Filter by any field, including description keywords, complex date logic, or custom criteria
+2. **Client-side filtering** - Query all initiatives, apply your custom filter logic, then set the matching initiatives on the view
+3. **Automatic sync** - Keep your views up-to-date by re-running filters periodically

+The tool works by:
+- Running your custom filter query to find matching initiatives
+- Creating an ID-based filter (`{"id": {"in": [...]}}`) with the specific initiative IDs
+- Setting that filter on your Linear custom view

+This means you can filter by things Linear doesn't natively support, like keywords in descriptions or complex boolean logic.

 ## Features